Become A Volunteer

 All volunteers must be registered and scheduled in advance.
 No walk-ins are permitted.
 The Food Bank must conduct a police check on anyone over the age of 18 and we ask that you sign a confidentiality agreement.
-You can schedule daily, weekly or monthly volunteer shifts for yourself or your group by registering with the bank location of your choice.
+You can schedule daily, weekly or monthly volunteer shifts for yourself or your group by registering with the Food Bank location of your choice.

 What should I wear?

 The dress code at Fare Share is casual and comfortable.
 Shoes must be close-toed, so sneakers, work shoes or boots are ideal.
 No heels, open-toed shoes or sandals are permitted in the Food Bank.
-The Food Bank can be cool, so dressing in layers are a good idea.
+The Food Bank can be cool, so dressing in layers is a good idea.
 Please leave jewelry and other valuables at home.